pyca/pynacl/INSTALL.rst

     $ pip install pynacl

-If you'd prefer to use one provided by your distribution you can disable the bundled copy during install by running:
+If you'd prefer to use the version of ``libsodium`` provided by your distribution, you can disable the bundled copy during install by running:

 .. code-block:: console

     $ SODIUM_INSTALL=system pip install pynacl

+.. warning:: Usage of the legacy ``easy_install`` command provided by setuptools is generally discouraged, and is completely unsupported in PyNaCl's case.

 .. _libsodium: https://github.com/jedisct1/libsodium